 output_notebook() function from bokeh.io instead of (or in addition to)

-the output_file() function we have seen previously.
-No other modifications
+the output_file() function.
+No other modifications are required.
+When you

-show() multiple times in the input cell.
-The plots will be displayed in order.
+multiple times in the input cell.
+The plots will display in order.

 jupyter labextension install @jupyter-widgets/jupyterlab-manager